In this guide we will look at how to keep a meditation journal to track your practice.

 Have you noticed how some days you have a great meditation, and other days you feel rushed and annoyed?
 If so, you might wonder why your daily meditation is better some days than others.
-Keeping a meditation journal can help you find the answers.
+A diary can help you find the answers.

 When you have a mindfulness journal you can look back on good days and remember what made them good.
 Plus, you will be able to chart your progress in meditation.
 In turn, you will be more motivated to meditate every day.